In 2015, we worked with the Barbican Theatre on a new theatrical production, set within the Elizabethan House.

 All performances were sold out!
 You can see a digital legacy, with a film of the characters in the house.

 The Spice Box was a Barbican Theatre production created in partnership with Plymouth Museums Galleries Archives.
-The project was supported by the National Lottery through the Heritage Lottery Fund, Arts Council England and the Plymouth Waterfront Partnership.
+The project was supported by The National Lottery Heritage Fund, Arts Council England and the Plymouth Waterfront Partnership.